Substitutes in Refrigeration and Air Conditioning

 Household Refrigerators and Freezers

 Household refrigerators and freezers are intended primarily for residential use, although they may be used outside the home.
 Household freezers only offer storage space at freezing temperatures.
 Products with both a refrigerator and freezer in a single unit are most common.
-Small refrigerated household appliances may also include chilled kitchen drawers, wine coolers, and mini fridges.
+Small refrigerated household appliances may also include chilled kitchen drawers, wine coolers, mini fridges, household beverage centers, ice makers that are part of a household refrigerator-freezer, and stand-alone ice makers for household use.

 Ice Skating Rinks